aninditadash/java_basics/README.md

 ### **Interface**

 An Interface is defined as an abstract type used to specify the behaviour of a class.
 An interface in Java is a blueprint of a behaviour.
 A Java interface contains static constants and abstract methods.
 Apart from abstraction, interfaces can also be used to implement multiple inheritance in Java.
+Its more like a contract between the class and client code which the compiler enforces.

 - By default, variables in an interface are public, static, and final.
 - It supports loose coupling (classes depend on behavior, not implementation).
 - In other words, interfaces primarily define methods that other classes must implement.
 - An interface in Java defines a set of behaviours that a class can implement, usually representing an IS-A relationship, but not always in every scenario.
 - All interface declarations should have the public or default access modifier; the abstract modifier will be added automatically by the compiler.
-- An interface method can’t be protected or final.
 - Default methods in interfaces introduced in JDK8 where we can provide a method implementation within the interface itself.
 - Static methods were also introduced in JDK8, that can be called independently without an object.
 These methods are not inherited.
 - We use interfaces to add certain behavioral functionality that can be used by unrelated classes.
 For instance, Comparable, Comparator, and Cloneable are Java interfaces that can be implemented by unrelated classes, e.g. - Comparator interface is used to compare two instances of a class.
 - One interface can inherit another by the use of keyword `extends`.
 When a class implements an interface that inherits another interface, it must provide an implementation for all methods required by the interface inheritance chain.
 - Inside the Interface, constructors are not allowed.
 - Java classes support singular inheritance.
 However, by using interfaces, we’re also able to implement multiple inheritances.

+__All methods on an interface are implicitly public:__ If we omit an access modifier on a class member, its implicitly package-private.
+If we omit an access modifier on an interface member, its implicitly public.
+Changing the access modifier of a method to protected on an interface is a compiler error, whether the method is concrete or abstract.
+Only a concrete method can have private access.

 __Private Methods in Interfaces (Java 9):__ Interface can now include private methods.